gregorydickson/pashion-web/README.md

 * The first time you access it, it might say 'Proxy Error'.
 Try again after two minutes.
 * If you bundled the application in the first step, run `gulp unbundle` in your gulp terminal to return to development mode. (then run `gulp watch`)

 ## dev database on aws
 user: pashionweb
 pass: ETWxa634WwxGaW6v

+## Image Upload

+### Image to S3 Process
+1. Download all images in a Collection.
+	1. In Google Drive, select all the images, right click > download.
+	2. Expand the downloaded .zip file.
+2. Resize images to 25%:
+  1. (Mac workflow) Select all images in a finder window.
+  2. right click (two finger tap) and choose open.
+The images should display in Preview.
+  3. Click inside the left pane and then Cmd-A to select all images.
+  4. Go to Tools > Adjust Size.
+  5. Type 25 in Width input box (it will change Height to 25 also)
+  6. Click OK, then close the window which will start the save process.
+3. Copy rename.sh into the directory with the files and run it via the command line.
+Note: this can only be run on Collections that are not missing a Look (are sequentially numbered 1 to the final Look).
+  1. If the Looks are not sequentially number, I have used the finder to rename them in the following process.
+In your open finder window, select all the files in the Collection then: File > Rename
+  2. Example: SoniaRykiel_028_ss17.jpg.
+I take the initial string to remove, SoniaRykiel_ and replace it with 0, then I take the trailing part of the name that I want to remove, '_ss17' and replace it with nothing in the Replace With input box.
+The final files will be in the form of 0028.jpg.
+4. In AWS, navigate to S3 (no region), enter the pashion-tool directory.
+5. If the designer does not exist, create the folder structure: /sonia-rykiel/2017/spring/ready-to-wear/
+6. In the appropriate directory (ready-to-wear) Choose: Actions > Upload, then drag files into the Drag and Drop area, select 'Start Uploading'
+7. After uploading, select all the uploaded files in S3, then Choose: Actions > Make Public.

+### CSV to Upload Process
+1. Open Google Sheet.
+2. Verify Path (Column AJ) is in the correct form: /sonia-rykiel/2017/spring/ready-to-wear/ and exists for all looks.
+3. File > Download As > Comma Separated Values (.csv current sheet)
+4. In a running instance of the application. (run with `grails>prod run` or at browse.pashiontool.com) go to /upload/ (http://browse.pashiontool.com/upload/ or http://localhost:8080/upload/)
+5. Choose the City for the collection, then drag the CSV file to the 'Drop files here to Upload' area.
+The file will upload.
+You can view the command line to view debugging information on the upload.
+The code for this upload is in UploadController.groovy index() method.
+6. You may verify the data by connecting to the database with Sequel Pro.
+7. To prepare for the next upload, refresh the /upload/ screen in the browser.

+### Verification
+* You can verify the collection by viewing browse.pashiontool.com and selecting the designer (and Collection if neccessary).
+Verify that there are no broken images.
+In case of discrepancies, you may view the collection in Vogue Runway for comparison.
+Occasionally, the 'make public' portion in S3 has to be reapplied if you see errors in the javascript console 503 permission errors.
+* Broken images may indicate that there was a missing look image and the images, when renamed, are now out of sync with the Looks.
+* I have noticed that even when there are missing images, we have data for the Look in the CSV

+## www.pashiontool.com development environment and deployment